-It can be seen that the variability between measuring lines is the same, both for measured points and best fitted ones, and both before and after the thermal treatment.
-This indicates that the surface irregularities are practically unaffected by the thermal treatment.
+It can be seen that the variability between measuring lines is the same both for measured points and best fitted ones and both before and after the thermal treatment.
+This indicates that the surface irregularities were practically unaffected by the thermal treatment.

-Finally, the average distance of the experimental points from the nominal surface, in the area of the hole (Figure 4), has been calculated and it is equal to 0.39 mm in case D1 and 0.34 mm in cases D2 and D3.
-These values are comparable with the values obtained by means of the simulation, as said in Section 3 (0.45 mm and 0.30 mm for the highest displacement, corresponding to different mesh sizes and densities), therefore the simulation results seem to be satisfactory.
+Finally, the average distance of the experimental points from the nominal surface in the area of the hole (Figure 4) was calculated and found to be equal to 0.39 mm in case D1 and 0.34 mm in cases D2 and D3.
+These values are comparable with the values obtained by means of the simulation, as said in Section 3 (0.45 mm and 0.30 mm for the highest displacement, corresponding to different mesh sizes and densities); therefore, the simulation results seem to be satisfactory.

 Conclusions

-A study has been carried out aiming at analysing some practical issues of both technological and metrological type, in order to optimize the production process of a component for aerospace applications, realized by additive manufacturing.
-Surface tolerances in the order of ± 0.05 mm have to be satisfied on specific parts of the specimen and should be checked by means of a hybrid approach based on both simulation of the process and dimensional measurement by CMM
+This study aimed to analyse some practical issues of both technological and metrological type in order to optimise the AM process of a component for aerospace applications.
+Surface tolerances in the order of ± 0.05 mm have to be satisfied on specific parts of the specimen and should be checked by means of a hybrid approach based on both simulation of the process and dimensional measurement by CMM.

-In particular, the effect of thermal treatment was of interest, concerning the possibility of reducing absolute displacement of the parts under tolerance and the surface irregularities, after the piece has been realized by additive manufacturing.
+In particular, the effect of thermal treatment after the realisation of the piece was of interest with regard to the possibility of reducing surface irregularities and absolute displacement of the parts under tolerance.

-Two kind of analyses have been carried out:
+Two kinds of analysis were carried out:

-the evaluation of causes of variability, connected to simulation approach and to the experimental measurements, and their effect, in order to estimate uncertainty of data for conformity assessment purposes;
+the evaluation of the causes of variability connected to the simulation approach and to the experimental measurements and their effect, in order to estimate the uncertainty of data for conformity assessment purposes;

-the evaluation of the capability of simulation and of the measurements by CMM to contribute to the monitoring of the process, in order to use their indications for process optimization.
+the evaluation of the capability of simulation and CMM measurements to contribute to the monitoring of the process, in order to use their indications for process optimisation.

-The main results related to point 1) are according to the following:
+The main results related to point 1) are the following:

-about simulation, the highest effect of changing the mesh is in the order of 0.1 mm, without considering the uncertainty contributions due to uncertainty about material characteristics and process variability;
+With regard to the simulation, the greatest effect of changing the mesh is in the order of 0.1 mm, without considering the uncertainty contributions due to material characteristics and process variability.

-about CMM measurements, repeatability of measurements is in the order of 0.01 mm; it has not been taken into account the effect of fixing, positioning and of the best fitting procedure in order to evaluate the reference surface and its modification due to the process; these effects could increase the variability of measurements.
+With regard to the CMM measurements, repeatability is in the order of 0.01 mm.
+This does not take into account the effects of fixing or positioning or of the best fitting procedure that was done to evaluate the reference surface and its modification due to the process; these effects could increase the variability of the measurements.

-The main results related to point 2) are according to the following:
+The main results related to point 2) are the following:

-in the area of interest, the differences between the predictions of absolute displacement, in the order of 0.45 mm, and the measured absolute displacements are negligible; therefore, the behaviour of simulation seems to be satisfactory; of course, variability of prediction should be taken into account.
-Measurements indicate that the main effect of the thermal treatment is to mitigate remarkably the roto-translation of the surface of interest, due to thermal stresses in the supports before thermal cycle;
+In the area of interest, the differences between the predictions of absolute displacement, in the order of 0.45 mm, and the measured absolute displacements are negligible; therefore, the behaviour of the simulation seems to be satisfactory.
+Of course, variability of prediction should be taken into account.
+Measurements indicate that the main effect of the thermal treatment is to substantially mitigate the roto-translation of the surface of interest, which is caused by thermal stresses in the supports during manufacturing.

-the surface irregularities seem practically unaffected by the thermal treatment, being the same before and after it.
+The surface irregularities seem practically unaffected by the thermal treatment, being the same before and after it.